JuanKman94/vue-google-maps/README.md

-# vue-google-maps
+# vue2-google-maps

-## Vue-2 port of vue-google-maps
+## Vue-2.2.4 port of vue2-google-maps

-This is the Vue 2.x port of vue-google-maps!
+This is the Vue 2.2.4 port of vue2-google-maps!
+Useable with Framework7+Vue template.

 If you have used vue-google-maps with Vue 1.x before, refer to [Upgrading](UPGRADING.md).